-Leasehold vs Fee Simple on Maui: A Complete Investor’s Guide
+Leasehold vs Fee Simple on Maui: What Buyers and Investors Should Know

-Understanding Property Ownership in Hawaii.
-When buying a home on Maui, one of the most important decisions isn’t just where you buy — it’s how you buy.
+When buying property on Maui, one of the most important decisions isn’t just where you buy — it’s how you own the property.

-Hawaii has two primary types of property ownership:
+Hawaii has two primary forms of property ownership:

 If you are beginning your purchase journey, start with our complete guide to Buying a Home on Maui before evaluating ownership structures.